musicjoe12/Group30AML/ADRs/004-Database-Decision.md

 ## Comparison

 While PostgreSQL and MySQL are strong candidates for relational use cases, MongoDBs flexibility and scalability make it the best choice for this project.
-Its document-based allows for rapid iteration and seamless integration with the chosen Node.js back-end, ensuring the system can evolve alongside changing requirements.
+Its document-based strucure allows for rapid iteration and seamless integration with the chosen Node.js back-end, ensuring the system can evolve alongside changing requirements.

 ## References